yuqicxy/vsgExamples/README.md

 The [Android](Android/) directory contains examples illustrate how to create Android graphics applications

 ## Osg/vsg examples
-The [Osg](Osg/) directory contains a small set of example that depend upon the core **vsg** library, **Vulkan**, and add the dependency on [OpenSceneGraph](https://github.com/openscenegraph/OpenSceneGraph/).
+The [Osg](Osg/) directory contains a small set of examples that depend upon the core **vsg** library, **Vulkan**, and add the dependency on [OpenSceneGraph](https://github.com/openscenegraph/OpenSceneGraph/).
 The osg examples are only built when both the VSG and OSG are available.
 These examples use the OSG for data and performance comparison purposes.

 ## Quick Guide to Building the vsgExamples